 Everyday Savings accounts allow you to make as many withdrawals and deposits as you like, and still earn interest on every dollar in your account.
 Here’s the everyday savings accounts offered by our big 5 banks:

 Most suitable for

 I reckon it’s a bit of a stretch for the above banks to be calling these “savings” accounts.
-They all offer a measly 0.05%-0.10% interest rate so I wouldn’t recommend for anyone to put their savings into these accounts.
+They all offer a measly 0.05%-0.10% interest rate so they aren’t the best accounts for saving money.
 However, because you can freely make withdrawals from these accounts, they’re useful for holding money you intend to spend in the next week or two.